The wildfire danger is HIGH to VERY HIGH in the Slave Lake Forest Area.

 SWF099 located 23 kilometres northeast of Chipewyan Lake is being held.
 Being held means under the current weather conditions and with the firefighting efforts that have been applied the wildfire is not expected to grow past predetermined boundaries.

 The wildfire did experience some growth on the north, east and south over the past few days and is now 5, 019.2 hectares in size.
 The wildfire has not grown past the predetermined boundaries.
 The active areas of the wildfire are over 20 to 30 kilometres away from the community of Chipewyan Lake.
-Smoke and ash may be seen in the community today due to the northeast winds in the forecast.
 The wildfire is not threatening the community.
+Yesterday the fire behavior was diminished due to cooler temperatures and high amount of moisture in the air.
+In the evening the airtankers worked on containing and cooling the southern end.
 Today firefighters in helicopters are working to extinguish hotspots on the south end.
+Tomorrow smoke and ash may be seen in the community due to the north winds in the forecast.

 Since this wildfire occurs in a zone where it does not threaten communities or resources it is allowed to burn onto the landscape naturally under the watchful eye of experienced fire managers.
 Using this wildfire management strategy has many benefits; it re-introduces fire onto the landscape, creates a break in the continuous fuels, reduces the intensity of the fire providing safety zones for our firefighting crews to work from and reduces the cost of fighting these wildfires.